What is SECR and why is it important for your business?

 Who does SECR apply to?

-In order to qualify for SECR, large businesses must meet at least two of the following criteria within a financial year:
+To qualify for SECR, large businesses must meet at least two of the following criteria within a financial year:

 • 250+ employees